David Horne's World of Grip

 215.4k August W. Johnson Sweden.

 * This lift was an unofficial lift.
 His best official lift was performed in England with Paul Getty and W.A.
 Pullum as witnesses to this world record attempt.
 In a very interesting article in the Health & Strength mag of Dec 5, 1957 Pullum tells the readers the story.
 On this occasion Goerner lifted 602 1/4lb (273.1k) and held it for several seconds for the famous weightlifting referee W.J.
 Lowry.
 Getty, the famous millionaire was so impressed with this feat he gave Goerner £25 in cash.
 Goerner was so struck by this gesture, he asked for another 50lb to be placed on the bar, so that Getty got value for his money.
 Goerner lifted this 652 1/4lb (295.8k) succesfully but as the referee was about to count the hold, the bar rolled out of his hand and took a large flap of skin with it.
-My opinion on Goerner's 330k is that he may have got it, or could have at least been close, as it needs a good grip, very strong back, and a good hook grip, in which Goerner had most of these.
-Regarding his 251.5k that he was meant to have done without a hook grip, well all I can say on the subject is that if he couldn't hold onto 295.8k with a hook grip, then no way is he lifting 251.5k without.
-Obviously the bar on the 251.5k lift did not revolve, or is a slightly cambered in which you wouldn't really need a hook grip.
-For this reason I don't include it in the list.
+It's not noted what kind of barbell was used here, but as I state above my guess is that a

-Hope you enjoy this,
+Hope you enjoy this newly evaluated account.

 David